dragosmg/arrow_capstone_project/README.md

 -   Jira:
     [ARROW-15011](https://issues.apache.org/jira/browse/ARROW-15011)
--   Likely depends on ticket 1 (removing any ambiguity with regards to the function we’re emulating)
+-   Likely depends on [Allow bindings to use the `pkg::` prefixes](#21-allow-bindings-to-use-the-pkg-prefixes) (removing any ambiguity with regards to the function we’re emulating)
 -   This will allow us to document differences in behaviours, unsupported arguments, etc.
 -   I think this could be really useful for users.
 How would they access